prashantbiradar92/ES6-Async-Await-AngularJS/README.md

 export default SampleViewCtrl;
 ```
-### How it works
+### Using generator function

 Thanks to the generator functions introduced in ES6 we can write our own async engine that does work well with AngularJS.
-At Magnet.me we’ve created the $async module which does exactly that.
 With $async we can rewrite the initialize function like this:
 ```
 const initialize = $async(function*() {